agalue/onms-minion-emulator/aws/README.md

     * Update `aws_key_name` and `aws_private_key`, to match the chosen region.

-    * Make sure the number of partitions for Kafka is greater than the total number of Minions you're expecting to have.

 * Execute the following commands from the repository's root directory (at the same level as the .tf files):

 ```SHELL